A Versatile and Efficient Reinforcement Learning Framework for Autonomous Driving: Introduction

 \section{Introduction}

-The past decade has witnessed a surge of research interests in end-to-end autonomous driving systems\cite{Tampuu2021}.
-Despite its appealing simplicity and learnability, most attempts have shown limited performance or adaptability in real-world scenarios due to the large visual\cite{rao2020} and dynamics\cite{Peng2018a} gaps between simulation and real-world environment.
-These unsolvable issues remind us of the conventional modular pipeline \cite{Levinson2011} that decomposes the system into modules for error-tracking and enables autonomous vehicles to behave predictably.
-However, this approach also leads to a considerable amount of human engineering in devising complicated rules and model fine-tuning.
-This naturally motivates us to consider a modularized end-to-end architecture \cite{huanglearning2020,Muller2018}, i.e. decompose into a scene understanding module, an end-to-end driving planning module trained by imitation learning (IL) or reinforcement learning (RL), and a low-level controller.
+The past decade has witnessed a surge of research interests in end-to-end autonomous driving systems\cite{Tampuu2021} driven by imitation learning (IL)\cite{Bojarski2016,Anderson2018,Muller2018,Hecker2020a,huanglearning2020,Huang2021,Wang2021} or reinforcement learning (RL)\cite{Kiran2021}.
+Despite its appealing simplicity and learnability endowed with a neural network, most attempts have shown performance or adaptability issues in real-world scenarios due to large visual and dynamics gaps~\cite{rao2020,Peng2018a} between simulation and real-world environments.
+These unsolvable issues remind us of the conventional modular pipeline \cite{Levinson2011} that divides the system into modules for error-tracking and enables vehicles to behave predictably.
+However, this approach lacks flexibility and leads to tedious human engineering in devising complicated rules and model fine-tuning.

-Previous works on developing end-to-end autonomous driving systems are primarily using IL for driving planning or control \cite{Bojarski2016,Anderson2018,Muller2018,Hecker2020a,huanglearning2020,Huang2021,Wang2021}.
-Learning an IL policy does not need a high-fidelity simulator, but involves arduous real driving data collection.
-It is also impossible to outstanding human expert and has limited adaptability in diverse real-world scenarios.
-The huge success of RL has provided another appealing direction.
-RL has achieved superhuman performance in solving complex tasks \cite{Mnih2015}\cite{silver2018general} in recent years, and also begins to show its potential on safety-critical tasks like autonomous driving \cite{Kiran2021}.
-RL can alleviate some major headaches of IL, such as distribution shift problem \cite{ross11a}, data bias \cite{Codevilla2019}, and causal confusion \cite{Haan2019}.
-Despite the strong capability of RL, developing a real-world end-to-end autonomous driving system using RL remains to be a highly challenging task.
-Considerable efforts need to be made to properly address the sim2real gap involved during the interactive training of RL policies with a simulator.